-- The ending of Dirty Rotten Scoundrels has both male leads be out gambitted by who they thought was their mark.
+- The ending of Dirty Rotten Scoundrels has both male leads be out-conned by the woman they thought was their mark.

 - In Spider-Man 3, Spider-Man is framed for a bank robbery thanks to Eddie Brock Jr. As it turns out, there never was a bank robbery the day earlier, and Brock's plan to get the office job at the Daily Bugle would've succeeded if Peter Parker hadn't recognized the photo from a previous photo of Spider-Man returning stolen loot to the bank (not to mention that Peter Parker had very good reason to be 100% certain that Spider-Man had never robbed any bank) and made sure Brock's scam was revealed to J. Jonah Jameson.
 In a later scene, Parker takes Brock's place in the office.